Skip to main content

 Device timeline showing high-resolution battery metrics

-If your device has specific behavior or triggers which may affect battery life (for example, if a device starts to power an external USB device, turns on an external light, or a known heavy data processing job is running), then we recommend using our Custom Metrics APIs to record relevant state or events.
+If your device has specific behavior or triggers which may affect battery life (for example, if a device starts to power an external USB device, turns on an external light, or a known heavy data processing job is running), then we recommend using our Metrics APIs to record relevant state or events.
 High-Resolution Telemtry enables viewing this data in the same granular detail as the built-in events on timeline, and could prove very useful in debugging exactly how battery life is affected.
 We cannot overstate how powerful it is to have pertinent device state visible on timeline, rather than needing to manually dig through logcat to build up a picture of what is happening on the device!

 Find battery issues on timeline